Is Blue Eyes Dominant Or Recessive

 Advanced Genetic Sequencing

 Advanced genetic sequencing technologies have enabled researchers to examine the specific DNA sequences within these genes and identify the precise variants that contribute to different eye colors.
-For example, certain single nucleotide polymorphisms (SNPs) within the OCA2 and Herc2 genes are strongly associated with blue eyes in European populations.
+As an example, certain single nucleotide polymorphisms (SNPs) within the OCA2 and Herc2 genes are strongly associated with blue eyes in European populations.
 These technologies also allow for the study of epigenetic modifications, which can alter gene expression without changing the underlying DNA sequence.

 Epigenetics and Eye Color